dotnet/docs/docs/machine-learning/how-to-guides/load-data-ml-net.md

 ## Load data from multiple files

-In the event that your data is stored in multiple files, as long as the data model is the same, ML.NET allows you to load data from multiple files that are either in the same directory or multiple directories.
+In the event that your data is stored in multiple files, as long as the data schema is the same, ML.NET allows you to load data from multiple files that are either in the same directory or multiple directories.

 ### Load from files in a single directory